The final inspection before settlement NSW is also known as a pre-settlement property inspection.

 - The seller has fulfilled all contractual obligations.

-By thoroughly checking these aspects, you can ensure a smooth transition into your new property.
+You can ensure a smooth transition into your new property if you thoroughly check these aspects.

 The first thing to check in a final inspection before settlement NSW is property damage.
 You need to check if there are any significant impairments in the exteriors or interiors of the house or property.
 This can include things like a hole in the wall, broken window panes, or damaged kitchen sinks.